yexilein/pyroc/02_markers/README.md

 Run the scripts in following order:
  - 01_compute_markers.R: compute markers for all cell types.
 Results are stored in "de_lists".
- - 02_plot_fecs.R: extract and plot FECs for B cells.
+ - 02_plot_fecs.R: extract and plot FECs for B cells (Fig. 5).
 Results are stored in "fec" and "figs".